postgres-plr/plr/userguide.md

 the command’s return value is the number of rows processed for `INSERT` ,`UPDATE`, or `DELETE` statements, or zero if the query is a utility statement.
 If the query is a `SELECT` statement, the values of the selected columns are placed in an R data.frame with the target column names used as the frame column names.
 However, non-numeric columns are **not** converted to factors.
-If you want all non- numeric columns converted to factors, a convenience function `pg.spi.factor` (described below) is provided.
+If you want all non-numeric columns converted to factors, a convenience function `pg.spi.factor` (described below) is provided.

 If a field of a SELECT result is NULL, the target variable for it is set to `NA`.
 For example: